joachim-gassen/botex/README.md

-# BotEx: Using LLMs as Experimental Participants in oTree
+# botex: Using LLMs as Experimental Participants in oTree

 ## Idea

 This in-development Python package allows you to use large language models (LLMs) as bots in [oTree](https://www.otree.org) experiments.
 As it relies on the [litellm](https://litellm.vercel.app) infrastructure, in principle, various commercial and open source LLM models could be used as bots.
 Currently, however, only OpenAI's Chat GPT-4 model has been tried and tested to perform well.

-While BotEx has been inspired by [recent work](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4682602), it uses a different approach.
+While botex has been inspired by [recent work](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4682602), it uses a different approach.
 Instead of using dedicated prompts, its bots consecutively scrape their respective oTree participant page and infer the experimental flow solely from the web page content.
 This avoids the risk of misalignment between human (web page) and bot (LLM prompt) experimental designs and, besides facilitating the study of LLM "behavior", allows to use bots to develop and pre-test oTree experiments that are designed (primarily) for human participants.

 The downside of this approach is that the scraping has to rely on some level of standardization.
 Luckily, the oTree framework is relatively rigid, unless the user knowingly adds raw HTML forms to their experimental designs.
 Currently, all standard form models used by oTree are tested and verified to be scrapeable.
 In the future, we plan to implement also customized HTML forms but likely this will require some standardization by the user implementing the experimental design.

 ## Installation